-If you will soon be turning 65 and are new to Medicare, before enrolling in Medicare and getting the most from your Medicare coverage, you will need to make some very important decisions.
+UPDATED Oct.
+1, 2022.
+If you will soon be turning 65 and are new to Medicare, before enrolling in Medicare and getting the most from your Medicare coverage, you will need to make some critical decisions.

-As everyone’s needs are different, we have provided you with the steps below to assist you in making the first and most important choices to your future health care coverage.
+As everyone’s needs are different, we have provided you with the steps below to assist you in making the first and most important choices for your future health care coverage.
 This framework provides you with an excellent starting point if you are turning 65 and new to Medicare.
-Here are steps for Turning 65 and Medicare:

 Turning 65 and Medicare: Enrolling in Medicare – When and How

 If you already receive Social Security Benefits:

 - You will be automatically enrolled in Medicare Part A and Part B, which is effective the first day of the month during the year you turn age 65.